 An overview of a computer system and a description of the system, including interfaces and system boundaries.

-Definition of applicable < < requirements, policies, procedures, and industry standards.
+Definition of applicable MD-01 Quality Manual requirements, policies, procedures, and industry standards.

 Overall validation strategy (including detailed life cycle and data life cycle, distinction between GxP and non-GxP functions with the linkage to all appropriate certifications and documents).